lostadi/Ostadix-lang/README.md

 )_python[0]
 ```

-You can also build O-lang source code programmatically in Python and then
+You can also build Olang source code programmatically in Python and then
 evaluate it.
 This is the same power that makes Lisp famously expressive,
 now available in a multi-language system.